 Bank Holiday Monday 31 August 2020

-A full day walk as part of a small group of usually no more than six people plus your guide to explore the countryside, hills and moorland to the east of Kirkby Stephen.
+A full day walk as part of a small group of usually no more than four people plus your guide to explore the countryside, hills and moorland to the east of Kirkby Stephen.
 This will include a visit the famous Nine Standards Rigg near to the summit of Hartley Fell (662m above sea level).

 Nine Standards Rigg takes its name from the line of huge cairns that stand on the edge of the escarpment.
 The origin of these 'stone men' is a complete mystery.